We use a variety of gardening techniques across our subarctic gardens. Not just one or two, but several.

 Put another way, you can tailor the growing techniques to your specific plants, while also meeting their needs most effectively.

-The three techniques that we use are:
+The three major gardening techniques that we use are:

 - In-ground gardening using wide-raised rows

-- Raised beds gardening
+- Raised bed gardening

 - Container gardening